ORAL HISTORY COLLECTIONS

 As part of the Centennial Celebration of Kearney Mansion, a reunion was held in June 2003.
 Over thirty original residents of the Kearney Ranch, who lived in Kearney Park from the 1920s through the 1960s, attended the event.
 Seven interviews were conducted with original residents.
 These interviews highlight personal memories of the park and ranch town during the University of California years.

-The African American experience in the Central Valley is explored through stories of longtime residents and community elders.
-Subjects include: African American migration to the Central Valley, social, political and cultural organizations in the community, the importance of religion in personal and community life, changes in neighborhoods and districts, discrimination, and personal remembrances of African American farming families, laborers, professional and business people.
+The African American experience in the Central Valley is explored through stories of longtime residents and community elders in the generation after the Ethnic Oral History Project recordings.
+Subjects include: African American migration to the California's Central Valley, social, political and cultural organizations in the community, the importance of religion in personal and community life, changes in neighborhoods and districts, discrimination, and personal remembrances of African American farming families, laborers, professional and business people.

 Voices of Central Valley Agriculture, 1999 –2010

 This continuing series details the agricultural history of the Central Valley.
 Nine interviews have been completed.
 Subjects include the following: the origins of Central Valley farmers and their families; the changing size of farm acreages; the leasing and buying of farmland; water and irrigation issues; insect control; cattle ranching; crops grown and the changes in the crop base; the changing economics of farming; and the effect of the Great Depression on Valley farms.